The smell of baking bread filling the house is one of my favourite scents!

 Unlike many bread recipes, this loaf does not need to be in a particularly warm spot; during the winter months, my concrete counters can be quite cool and we usually keep the heat in the house fairly low.

 The extra rise time is to thank again!

 Fast-forward 24 hours… Now the dough is ready to bake!

 Pre-heat the oven to 450º with your dutch oven inside the, um, “real” oven.

-If you don’t have a dutch oven, Amazon has tons of great options.
+If you don’t have a dutch oven, you should seriously consider getting one.
 Some even have an enamel coating that helps eliminate seasoning the cast iron and makes cleanup much easier.

 Once the oven and dutch oven are pre-heated, sprinkle some cornmeal in the bottom of the dutch oven to keep the dough from sticking to the bottom.